sajjadGG/book-python/machine-learning/linear-regression.rst

     from math import pow

-    def get_headers(dataframe):
-        """Get the headers name of the dataframe""" return dataframe.columns.values

     def cal_mean(readings):
+        """
-        """Function to calculate the mean value of the input readings""" readings_total = sum(readings)
+        Function to calculate the mean value of the input readings
+        """
+        readings_total = sum(readings)
         number_of_readings = len(readings)
         mean = readings_total / float(number_of_readings)